appcela/grails3-cors-interceptor/README.md

     includeEnvironments: ['development', 'test']
     excludeEnvironments: ['production']
     allowedOrigins: ['yourhost.com']
+    allowedHeaders: ['my-authorization-header', 'origin', 'content-type', 'accept']
 ```

 - includeEnvironments - include this plugin only in the environments listed (default to all environments)
 - excludeEnvironments - exclude this plugin from the environments listed (default to null)
 - allowedOrigins - white list for allowed origins (default to all origins without restrictions)
+- allowedHeaders - custom headers to be used in "Access-Control-Allow-Headers" (default to `["origin", "authorization", "accept", "content-type", "x-requested-with"]`)

 # Working with Spring Security Core or Spring Security REST Plugins